 Prerequisite: Consent of Mathematics Department.
-Laboratory 3 to 12 hours.

 An extension of elementary algebra skills; includes complex numbers, logarithms, binomial theorem, progressions and probabilities.
 The course will employ auto-tutorial materials as the primary instructional approach.
 May be repeated up to a maximum of 4 units; or if taken in addition to Math 101, Intermediate Algebra, a maximum of 1 unit of credit will be granted.